Soleyman District

 Soleyman District (بخش سليمان) is in Zaveh County, Razavi Khorasan province, Iran.
 Its capital is the village of Chakhmaq.

 History

-After the 2006 National Census, Jolgeh Zaveh District was separated from Torbat-e Heydarieh County in the establishment of Zaveh County, which was divided into two districts of two rural districts each, with Dowlatabad as its capital and only city.
+In 2008, Jolgeh Zaveh District was separated from Torbat-e Heydarieh County in the establishment of Zaveh County, which was divided into two districts of two rural districts each, with Dowlatabad as its capital and only city at the time.

 Demographics

 Population

-At the time of the 2011 census, the district's population was 30,855 people in 8,352 households.
+At the time of the 2011 National Census, the district's population was 30,855 people in 8,352 households.
 The 2016 census measured the population of the district as 29,307 inhabitants in 8,412 households.